Fishing For Ontario Brown Trout

 Prime Time: The best time to fish for brown trout on most rivers is from opening day in April or early May and throughout the month of June with sporadic to good fishing from July until the end of September depending on the water temperatures.

-Although migratory browns are not that plentiful if you get there on the right days its possible to catch a few.
+Migratory Ontario brown trout can reach sizes over 30 pounds and although migratory browns are not that plentiful if you get there on the right days it’s possible to catch a few.

 TEMPERATURES FOR BROWN TROUT

 Temperatures: Brown trout tend to be most active at certain temperatures.
 The optimal temperature range for feeding is about 55 to 67°F (12 to 19 °C) but they can survive and be active from 35 to 68 °F (2 to 20 °C).

 Even though the temperature may be in the perfect range there are times when a rising or lowering temperature may stop their activity and feeding.

 One word of caution is to not fish for brown trout or brown trout above 68°F / 20 °C because doing so can seriously stress the fish out or even kill them during the fight.

 During the later part of hot summer days check the water temperatures frequently because once the water temps get around 69F brown trout tend to stop feeding which is a good time to go find colder water or end your fishing for the day.